 Level I (entry) wage rates are assigned to job offers for beginning level employees who have only a basic understanding of the occupation.
 These employees perform routine tasks that require limited, if any, exercise of judgment.
 The tasks provide experience and familiarization with the employer's methods, practices, and programs.
 The employees may perform higher level work for training and developmental purposes.
 These employees work under close supervision and receive specific instructions on required tasks and results expected.
 Their work is closely monitored and reviewed for accuracy.
-Statements that the job offer is for a research fellow, a worker in training, or an internship are indicators that a Level I wage should be considered.
+Statements that the job offer is for a http://workforcesecurity.doleta.gov/foreign/wages.asp, these are first sentences of the descriptions.